March has come in like a lion … will it scamper away like a lamb? Spring is out there somewhere, babies, long experience says so.

 30 Jan 2014 2 Comments

 Fun morning here.
 For starters, I answered the doorbell in my PJs, only to come face to face with the head of our Homeowners Association.
 I had my FIRST delightful encounter with her the day we moved in.
 Something about the rule book and timing and blah-blah-blah.
-Couldn’t say exactly, as she was standing, uninvited, in my space, whacking me over the head with rules she hadn’t bothered to tell us about, so I tuned her out.
+Couldn’t say exactly, as she was standing, uninvited, in my space, whacking me over the head with rules she hadn’t bothered to notify us about, so I tuned her out.
 No biggie.
 This morning’s surprise visit was about something equally inconsequential which she could have taken care of by looking with her eyes, so it was a non-moment.
 But you know how things like that set a tone.

 No connection with the Homeowner Person, but there are days when all you do is cry.
 It doesn’t change anything, but it gets that stuff out there where you can look at it and try to figure out if it’s as scary as it seems, as hurtful as it feels, as huge as it looks.
 And no matter what, if it feels like your heart is shattering it’s huge.
 It’s been a long time since I’ve cried for myself, my own hurt feelings, my disappointments.
 It’s the people I care desperately about who can break me down into little pieces and bring my day to a halt.
 Family.
 Friends.
 The things that rock their world in a bad way shut mine down.
 When somebody I love is hurting I want to either hole up and not see another human being, or dig my Superman cape out of the laundry and confront the world.
 If I couldn’t vent on a daily basis to a lucky group of Facebook friends I’d probably be in jail.
 They help fill up my “give a damn” bucket when it’s empty, and they can’t possibly know how vital a service that is.
 Most of them I’ve never (yet) met in person, but just by getting it they heal me.
 What a gift not to have to explain things.